niharikavuchintala/OpenCV-Maze-Solver/README.md

 ## Smaple Images

--Access the images folder.
+1. Access the images folder.
--To view a solved sample maze output, refer to 'solved maze.png' -To view an impossible maze output, refer to 'impossible maze.png'
+2. To view a solved sample maze output, refer to 'solved maze.png'
+3. To view an impossible maze output, refer to 'impossible maze.png'

 ## Approach